 This easy tagine of meat, quinces, and honey is a delicious way to enjoy quinces (called safarjal in Arabic).
 Like other Moroccan fruit tagines, the recipe features a savory combo of spicy and sweet, with a combination of garlic, ginger, turmeric, ras el hanout, honey, and sugar.
 It also comes with the option of beef or lamb.

 08 of 10

-Chickpeas, raisins, and tomatoes form the base for a delicious stewed chicken tagine that's filled with flavor.
+Chickpeas, raisins, and tomatoes form the base for a delicious stewed chicken with chickpeas and raisins tagine that's filled with flavor.
 The spicy, fragrant sauce uses a combination of cinnamon, saffron, and ras el hanout (among other ingredients) and cooks up nicely in a tagine or more conventional cookware.
 Bake up some chewy khobz dyal Zraa' bread, and your traditional Moroccan meal is complete.Continue to 9 of 10 below.

 09 of 10